Showing 1 - 1 OF 1

 No DoDDs schools in Escambia or Santa Rosa Counties.
 Currently, in Escambia County Florida School District, there are 32 elementary schools, 10 middle schools, 7 high schools, 21 alternative schools, and 1 PATS Centers.
 All schools in Escambia County Florida are accredited by the state.
-Children of military families who reside on NAS Pensacola or Corry Housing will attend Navy Point Elementary for elementary level; Warrington Middle School for middle school level; or Escambia High School or Pensacola High School for high school level.
+Children of military families who reside on NAS Pensacola will attend the new Pleasent Grove Elementary School and Corry Housing will attend Navy Point Elementary for elementary level; Warrington Middle School for middle school level; or Escambia High School or Pensacola High School for high school level.

 There are no DoDDS schools at NAS Pensacola or any nearby installations.